 $ rake refinery:override view=refinery/pages/show $ rake refinery:override view=refinery/pages/home

 - Trim the .html.erb from the end of the view file name

 - Only override when you really need to, as it makes upgrading to future versions of Refinery trickier

-- This will also work to override views in plugins you’ve created locally
+- This will also work to override views in extensions you’ve created locally